calebelson/NL-PRISM-Pipeline/README.md

 # NL-PRISM-Pipeline: Dissertation Research

-This repository contains the complete research project for applying formal verification to disaster response planning using large language models.
+This repository contains the complete research project for applying formal verification to disaster response planning using large language models (LLM).

 ## Repository Structure